 Since Manuka honey also reduces inflammation, promotes healing and so on, it’s no wonder so many are turning to it as a natural way of treating both acid reflux and GERD.

+Allergy season can be a real struggle.
 If you’re someone who suffers from seasonal allergies, it can be a difficult thing to keep under control with daily medications to help relieve its symptoms.
+That’s why natural remedies could be a good way to go.

-Manuka honey has been known for aiding in tooth decay and prevention of gingivitis.
-Two of the most common issues in the oral health world.
+Another part of your health that should never be overlooked is your dental health.
+Luckily, Manuka honey has been known for aiding in tooth decay and prevention of gingivitis.
+These happen to be two of the most common issues in the oral health world.

 Irritable Bowel Syndrome (IBS) is a debilitating yet incredibly common condition that many suffer from.
-The causes and treatments also tend to vary from person-to-person making it difficult to ease.
+Since the causes and treatments also tend to vary from person-to-person, it’s difficult to come up with a one-size-fits-all medicine to ease symptoms.

-Like discussed, Manuka honey is known for being an anti-inflammatory.
-When taken regularly, it may help reduce inflammation in the body, as well as in isolated cases.
+As we already discussed, Manuka honey is known for being an anti-inflammatory and having positive benefits on the body.
+When taken on a regular basis, it may even help reduce inflammation in the body, as well as in isolated cases.

-With wounds, sore throats, acne and more – this is an isolated case that Manuka can step in.
+Some examples of isolated cases where Manuka can step in are wounds, sore throats, acne and more.
 However, body inflammation may happen continuously and Manuka can help with your long-term aches and pains of inflammation.

 Yep, it’s mostly just sugar.
 Like most honey’s, it is made up sugar and the other 20% is where all the magic happens.